ssfsx17/sky-islands/core.md

 - Type: Melee
 - Range: 5 feet
 - Target: Everyone in range
+- Mapless: Three enemies in the front row
 - You spin around and perform an unarmed attack against everyone in range, both friend and foe.
 Your physical accuracy is halved for this attack.
 The damage type is set to the element used.

 **Trip And Punch**: